Deir Istiya: Government

 A village council of eleven members administrates Deir Istiya.
 The members are nominated by the prominent families of the village, and are approved by the Palestinian National Authority.
 In the 2005 Palestinian municipal elections, Fatah won three seats, Hamas won three, the Communist Palestinian People's Party won three, including the mayoral seat, and a local group won two seats.
 Palestinian People's Party member Jamal Alfaris won the post of mayor.

 Families

 The major families of Deir Istiya are the Abu Hijlehs, the Zidanes and the Al Qadis who none of which are native to Deir Istiya.
 The Abu Hijlehs come from an old Arab clan indigenous to Palestine called the Arab Al Sabeeheen who first settled in Kafr ad-Dik and then Deir Istiya and predate the arabisation of the Levant.
 The Zidanes originate from Hebron and are direct relatives to the Al Jaabari who are one of the biggest families of Hebron.
 The Al Qadis migrated from Marda into Deir Istiya but according to family history they originate from the Hejaz.

 The minor families of Deir Istiya who are individually smaller than the aforementioned families still make up the majority when grouped and unlike the major ones are native.
 They are financially weaker and own less land and most of which are Falahi working in Wadi Qana.

+Deir Istiya has a considerable diaspora.
+Inhabitants of Sanniriya and Biddya can trace their ancestry back to this village.